Koh Phangan – 7 tips on when to come and how to plan your stay

 Where to look for a hotel, accommodation?

 If you are planning a short stay of 2-3 weeks, it makes the most sense to look on popular apps like Booking.
-However, if you have the time and want to save some moneyFacebook groups.
+However, platforms like Agoda also offer great options.
+If you have the time and want to save some money, consider checking Facebook groups.

 With patience, searching for a long-term rental bungalow and checking offers daily for a few days, I found a private bungalow with a kitchen, bathroom, AC, and weekly cleaning for 11,000 THB + 500 THB for electricity = 11,500 THB (364 USD).
-And here’s the view from my bungalow, where I’ve been living for 4 months:

 Recommendation

-Short stay – Booking or other platform.
+Short stay – Booking or Agoda.

 Longer stay: buy a stay of a few days as above, then make an appointment in person and visit the establishments offered on Facebook.